nexxes/php-tokenmatcher/README.md

 -----------------

 The strength of the matchers is their ability to build complex patterns from simple building block.
-The following matcher construct will match a horizontal rule in [commonmark](http://commonmark.org "CommonMark").
+The following matcher construct will match a horizontal rule in [CommonMark](http://commonmark.org "CommonMark").
 The pattern is in textual form:
 * first optional whitespace indentation up to three spaces
 * a star (\*), minus (-) or underscore (_) (marker)
 * optional whitespace followed by the same token as marker was
 * the previous at least so often that the line contains the of the marker characters
-* finally optional whitespace and a newline or the end of the stream (a detailed specification can be found in the [commonmark](http://jgm.github.io/stmd/spec.html#horizontal-rules "CommonMark spec").
+* finally optional whitespace and a newline or the end of the stream (a detailed specification can be found in the [CommonMark spec](http://jgm.github.io/stmd/spec.html#horizontal-rules "CommonMark spec").

 The matcher to capture this pattern could be:
 ``` PHP